mknw/nf-synth/README.md

 ![Sample](sample.png)

 Trained model on FFHQ128 and celebA128 datasets.
-The model contains a learned prior, possibility train additive and affine coupling layer variants, exponential function instead of sigmoid.
+The model contains a learned prior, possibility to train additive and affine coupling layer variants, exponential function instead of sigmoid.

 ![Samples on training FFHQ-128](n-16_sample_t-0.50.png)